thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 - `make create-cr` - create example-hello hello cr (assume service and route already exist)
 - `curl http://hello1.drb-hello-operator.apps.RESTOFCLUSTERHOSTNAME/hello`

+This change can be seen at commit: 4433101: https://github.com/thisisdavidbell/hello-operator/commit/44331014e4c1f18e6a3212f50d3d9d6a925a660d

 # 16. Confirm that cr creation works as expected, but cr update has no effect

 - create the cr, noting the default values for version, repeat and verbose.
 - `curl http://hello1.drb-hello-operator.apps.RESTOFCLUSTERHOSTNAME/hello` should give the expected behaviour
 - update the cr in ocp to change one or more of version, repeat, verbose.

+# 17. Support changes to spec.version hello CR.
+Apply logic in reconcile loop to find desired (from cr) and current deployed (from deployment, and thus from pod) image value.
+If these don't match, update the deployments image value, and update.

 ---